DtxdF/AppJail/README.md

 Using the `appjail fetch` command will download the `MANIFEST` file to check the components.
 Afterwards, AppJail will download the components.
 By default, AppJail will only download `base.txz`.
 AppJail will extract those components into its release directory.

 At this point, AppJail can create a jail using the `appjail quick` command.
-In the above example, `appjail quick` will create a jail called `myjail`.
+In the above example, `appjail quick` will create a jail named `myjail`.
 Using the `start` option, AppJail will start the jail after its creation.
 The `login` option simply logs into the jail after startup.

 The `appjail fetch` is not necessary to run again unless you need another release with different components.